MetPX/sarracenia/doc/sr_postv3.7.rst

  This is partially supported for now (produce but do not consume.)
-The change in name is also motivated by the intent to use add digital signatures to list of known algorithms.
+The change in name is also motivated by the intent to use add digital signatures to list of known algorithms. there is a change in encoding from hex to base64 for compactness' sake.
+ As the values for cod and zero sums are not encoded, they are the same in both v02 and v03.

 **to_clusters=<cluster_name1,cluster_name2,...>**
  The to_clusters defines a list of destination clusters where the data should go into the network.